Peata Larkin

 Font Tauranga Public Art Trust was formed in 2023 to bring contemporary public art to the city centre.
 The trustees are a group of locals keen to ignite and nourish the creative pulse of Tauranga through a suite of iconic, landmark works.

-This inaugural commission was made possible through the support of TECT Community Trust and Tauranga City Council, an early contribution from Holland Beckett, encouragement galore from Sonya Korohina, the expertise of our curatorial advisors Serena Bentley, Karl Chitham and Julie Paama-Pengelly, and suppliers and partners including Liz Cooper, Longveld, Dscribe Media, Area Design, Hannah Wynn, BCD, CSL, Brookfield New World, McLeod Cranes, Cooney Lees Morgan, Falafel Metro and Absolute Party Hire.
+This inaugural commission was made possible through the support of TECT Community Trust and Tauranga City Council, partnership with mana whenua, an early contribution from Holland Beckett, encouragement galore from Sonya Korohina, the expertise of our curatorial advisors Serena Bentley, Karl Chitham and Julie Paama-Pengelly, and suppliers and partners including Liz Cooper, Longveld, Dscribe Media, Area Design, Hannah Wynn, BCD, CSL, Brookfield New World, McLeod Cranes, Cooney Lees Morgan, Ingham Mora, Falafel Metro and Absolute Party Hire.

 Whiria te tāngata — to weave the people together